nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Assignment of the partitions to be consumed_

-Syntax: `.kfk.AssignOffsets[x;y;z]`
+Syntax: `.kfk.AssignOffsets[clid;topic;part_offsets]`

 Where

--   `x` is the integer value associated with the consumer ID.
+-   `clid` is the integer value associated with the consumer ID.
--   `y` is a symbol denoting the topic.
+-   `topic` is a symbol denoting the topic.
--   `z` is a dictionary with key denoting the partition and value denoting where to start consuming the partition.
+-   `part_offsets` is a dictionary with key denoting the partition and value denoting where to start consuming the partition.

 returns a null on successful execution.